A quick guide to choosing your new kitchen worktop

 When planning a new kitchen with our clients, we’re often asked about the merits of different worktop choices.
-There are a bewildering amount of choices available on the market, which makes it hard to know where to start when choosing a new kitchen worktop.
+We understand that there are a bewildering amount of choices available on the market.
+This can make it hard to know where to start when choosing a new kitchen worktop.

-We’ve produced this guide to our worktops to give you a quick overview.
+This guide will give you an overview of the range we offer our clients.
 It should answer any questions you have about specific materials, and make the choices for your new kitchen easier.
 We’re happy to lend you samples – see below for more details.

 It’s worth bearing in mind that worktops are the work-horse of the kitchen and need to fit with the way you cook and prepare food.
 You need to think about how you use the kitchen space.
 Don’t forget about the look you are trying to achieve and how you feel about cleaning and maintenance too.